 - To ensure that students receive appropriate independent and impartial information and guidance, especially at key decision and transition points

 Careers Education and Inspiration at Hampstead School is informed by the the Department for Education's Careers Strategy (Dec 2017) , the Gatsby Charitable Foundation's Good Career Guidance (2014 & 18) and the Careers Development Institute Framework for careers, employability and enterprise education (Jan 2020)

 The framework is constructed around three main areas of career and work-related learning:

-2. Finding out about careers and the world of work
+2. Learning about careers and the world of work

-3. Developing skills for career wellbeing and employability
+3. Developing your career management and employability skills